Academic Catalog

 ENG-497 Writing/Publishing Internship (4 Credits)

 This seminar and experiential learning opportunity allows students to gain practical writing/publishing experience in a professional site.
 Seminar meetings involve discussion of readings on writing/publishing theory/practice, investigations of graduate and professional writing opportunities and sharing of internship experiences.
-Students will develop a portfolio showcasing work developed for the intership site.
+Students will develop a portfolio showcasing work for the internship site.

 Prerequisite(s): ITW-101, one 200 level English course, one 300-level English course and permission of instructor